 Stormwater pollution is a major issue for the health for the health of the Narragansett Bay and its watershed.
 Municipalities in Massachusetts and Rhode Island are working, many with assistance from nonprofits and community groups, to install stormwater treatment systems to help protect and restore water quality.
 The Estuary Program and NEIWPCC have funded the following stormwater projects:

 The City of Cranston is building stormwater infiltration projects in the Stillhouse Cove portion of the Providence River.
 Stillhouse Cove experiences severe algal blooms during the summer due to excess nutrients.
 The project will also include planning assistance, public outreach, and education through Cranston’s partners: Save The Bay and the Edgewood Waterfront Preservation Association.
 Check out the press coverage of the project and see the project poster here and the final report.

 The City of East Providence is building a stormwater mitigation project at Sabin Point Park on the Providence River to help address elevated bacterial levels.
 Sabin Point Park is a popular urban park yet swimming has not been allowed in decades.
 The City received funding through the Rhode Island Department of Environmental Management to complete the design for the stormwater project.
 The City will partner with Brown University and the Rhode Island Department of Health staff to monitor nutrient and bacteria levels to assess the effectiveness of the project.
 In addition, Save The Bay will provide outreach to the surrounding communities regarding controls to stormwater runoff.

 The City of Warwick installed a series of bioretention basins and vegetated swales within the medians of Suburban Parkway to help improve water quality in the vicinity of Oakland Beach and City Park Beach.
 The total project is approximately 2,000 feet long, on City‐owned property, and it will help reduce the amount of contaminants entering Greenwich Bay.
 The City hired a design group to design the project using Community Development Block Grant funding.
-See the press coverage and project poster here.
+See the press coverage, project poster, and the final report.